 Pro: Offers excellent suction that's powerful enough to suck up large crumbs, dirt, and debris

-This upright Shark vacuum offers one of the most versatile cleaning experiences you can get in a vacuum, thanks to its lightweight design, nifty "lift-away" feature, and ability to effectively clean both carpets and hard floors.
-Similarly to Dyson vacuums, it uses a cyclonic and bagless design, but this vacuum's canister is removable and lifts away, so you can take the vacuum practically anywhere.
-It's perfect for cleaning ceiling fans, drapes, furniture, upholstery, and stairs.
-The cord is 30 feet long, and the hose stretches about 9 feet, which should be plenty long enough for most people.
-We're also big fans of its Dust-Away hard floor attachment, which uses a microfiber pad that's washable and reusable to keep your hard floors shiny and free of dust and dirt.
+This upright Shark vacuum offers one of the most versatile cleaning experiences you can get in a vacuum, thanks to its numerous attachments, nifty "lift-away" feature, and ability to effectively clean both carpets and hard floors.
+Similar to Dyson vacuums, it features a bagless design.
+However, this vacuum's canister is removable and lifts away, so you can take the vacuum practically anywhere.
+It's perfect for cleaning ceiling fans, drapes, upholstery, stairs, and under furniture.
+The cord is 30 feet long, so you won't have to stop to find a closer outlet either.
+According to TopTenReviews, the Apex Duo Clean outperformed every one of the ten vacuums they tested.

+LED lights adorn the vacuum's front so you can scope out dirt better than other models.
+Plus, it has a swivel head that makes it easy to zigzag throughout your home.
 Shark also includes a dusting brush, a crevice tool, and a pet power brush that'll come in handy in tandem with the suction hose for clearing away pet hair on furniture and ground-in dirt from carpets.
-We liked that the dust bin opens from the top and the bottom, so you can easily clear hair or dust bunnies from either side.
 Allergy and asthma sufferers will appreciate that it has an advanced seal and a HEPA filter that trap 99.9% of dust and allergens.
-Even better, Shark includes a 5-year warranty with this model.
+The APEX weighs 18 pounds, so it isn't as light as other vacuums, but it dominates dust and debris on both hard wood and carpets.
+Even better, Shark backs it with a 5-year warranty.

 3. Check PriceVacuum Cleaner -

 Pro: An onboard sensor illuminates to let you know when the vacuum is still picking up dirt